Massage Therapy for Arthritis: Exploring the Potential Benefits

 What to Expect During a Massage for Arthritis

 When you arrive for your appointment, your massage therapist will ask specific questions about your condition and any pain you feel.
-Trained massage therapists work hard to ensure you feel relaxed and comfortable before, during, and after your massage.
+Trained massage therapists ensure you feel relaxed and comfortable before, during, and after your massage.

 Your therapist will ask you to dress down to your comfort level and have you lie on the table while they begin a physical assessment, avoiding any areas that may be experiencing a flare-up.